thriveweb/great-start-elc/content/enrolmentsPages/fees-and-government-subsidies.md

 title: Fees and Government Subsidies
 enrolmentsSection1:
   title: >-
-    Flexible Hours and the Child Care Subsidy
+    ### Flexible Hour Sessions and the Child Care Subsidy

     We know that there is no one size fits all option for our families when it